oscarwumit/RMG-Py/documentation/source/users/rmg/installation/virtualMachineSetup.rst

 in your BIOS settings.

-First, check to see if virtualization technology is currently enabled on your computer by opening the Task Manager in Windows.
+First, check to see if virtualization technology is currently enabled on your computer by opening the Task Manager in Windows 8/10.
 Click on the ``Performance`` tab--from here you can see if virtualization technology is enabled.

 .. image:: images/Virtualization_Enabled.png
     :align: center

+For Windows 7 or earlier you can download and run `Microsoft's Virtualization Detection Tool <http://www.microsoft.com/en-us/download/details.aspx?id=592>`_.

 If enabled, you can continue on with installing a virtual machine on your PC.
 If virtualization is currently disabled, though, you will have to enable this from the BIOS setting on your computer.
 How to do this varies from PC to PC (we